-Students explore the diversity of gender and sexuality by analyzing the intersections among the statuses, constructs, and identities of gender, race, ethnicity, culture, class, sexuality, and nationality.
-Students also study the interlocking mechanisms of oppression, including sexism, heterosexism, racism, classism, ageism, ableism, and colonialism, as well as processes of ethnocentrism, heteronormativity, privilege, and other forms of bias that may contribute to limited or distorted views of women's lives.
+You don’t just study gender, sexuality, and women’s studies at Cornell College; you engage in activism, research, and in-depth discussion.
+You will be asked to explore the intersections of gender, race, ethnicity, culture, class, sexuality, and nationality.
+You will also study forms of oppression, including sexism, heterosexism, racism, classism, ageism, ableism, and colonialism, as well as forms of bias that contribute to limited or distorted views of women's lives.

-The program actively seeks to engage students in activist and service projects.
-Students are also encouraged to pursue internships, off-campus study, and campus leadership roles as a way to integrate classroom and real-world learning.
+Our program actively seeks to engage you in activist and service projects.
+You are also encouraged to pursue internships, off-campus study, and campus leadership roles as a way to integrate classroom and real-world learning.

-Graduates of the program have left Cornell with the knowledge and skills to pursue a wide range of careers and graduate studies, including but not limited to work with victims of domestic violence, a directorship of a campus women's center, and graduate studies in social work, public health, women's history, sociology, and political science.
+Graduates of our program leave Cornell with the knowledge and skills to pursue a wide range of careers and graduate studies.
+For example, one graduate works with victims of domestic violence as the director of a campus women's center and others are pursuing graduate studies in social work, public health, women's history, sociology, and political science.